tomwildun/Capture_AddLPClassification/README.md

-# # Local Payor Classification Uploader
+# Local Payor Classification Uploader

-This script is used to upload local payor classifications to the CaptureRx platform via API.
+This script is designed to upload local payor classifications to an external platform via API.
 It takes a list of payor classifications as input and sends requests to the designated API endpoint.

 ## Prerequisites